metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 To reduce storage requirements and for gas efficiency, collateral wrappers may use an offchain context that is provided in calldata when borrowing.
-This context is forwarded to the collateral wrapper when enumerating or liquidating the wrapped collateral.
-The context is also stored in the loan receipt to make it available for liquidations.
+This context is forwarded to the collateral wrapper when enumerating or liquidating the underlying collateral.
+The context is stored in the loan receipt to make it available for liquidations.

 #### Bundle Collateral Wrapper